-Kristen Ghodsee earned her PhD at UC Berkeley and is the Director and John S Osterweis Associate Professor in Gender and Women’s Studies at Bowdoin College.
+Kristen Ghodsee earned her PhD at UC Berkeley and is professor in gender and women’s studies at Bowdoin College.
 Her research interests include the gendered effects of the economic transition from communism to capitalism and the ethnographic study of postcommunist nostalgia in Eastern Europe.
-Primarily focusing on the southeast European country of Bulgaria, Ghodsee has spent over sixteen years examining the impacts of the transition process on the lives of ordinary men and women.
+Primarily focusing on the southeast European country of Bulgaria, Ghodsee has spent over seventeen years examining the impacts of the transition process on the lives of ordinary men and women.
 Her early ethnographic research focused on women’s labor in the postsocialist Bulgarian tourism industry and on the effects of political transition on Bulgaria’s Muslim minorities, particularly the Pomaks (or Slavic Muslims).
 Her later works have been heavily influenced by humanistic anthropology; Ghodsee has experimented with ethnographic fiction, autoethnography, and photoethnography to produce more intimate narratives and images of the disorienting impacts of the collapse of communism on daily life.

-Kristen Ghodsee is the author of four books and over two dozen articles, including The Red Riviera: Gender, Tourism and Postsocialism on the Black Sea (Duke University Press, 2005) and Muslim Lives in Eastern Europe: Gender, Ethnicity and the Transformation of Islam in Postsocialist Bulgaria (Princeton University Press 2010), which won the 2010 Barbara Heldt Book Prize, the 2011 John D. Bell Book Prize, the 2011 Harvard Davis Center Book Prize, and the 2011 William Douglass Prize for Best Book in Europeanist Anthropology; and Lost in Transition: Ethnographies of Everyday Life After Communism (Duke University Press, 2011), which won the 2011 Ethnographic Fiction Prize from the Society for Humanistic Anthropology (for the short story “Tito Trivia”).
+Kristen Ghodsee is the author of five books and over two dozen articles, including The Red Riviera: Gender, Tourism and Postsocialism on the Black Sea (Duke University Press, 2005); Muslim Lives in Eastern Europe: Gender, Ethnicity and the Transformation of Islam in Postsocialist Bulgaria (Princeton University Press 2010), which won the 2010 Barbara Heldt Book Prize, the 2011 John D Bell Book Prize, the 2011 Harvard Davis Center Book Prize, and the 2011 William Douglass Prize for Best Book in Europeanist Anthropology; and Lost in Transition: Ethnographies of Everyday Life After Communism (Duke University Press, 2011), which won the 2011 Ethnographic Fiction Prize from the Society for Humanistic Anthropology (for the short story “Tito Trivia”).
 She is also the co-author of Professor Mommy: Finding Work/Family Balance in Academia (Rowman & Littlefield, 2011).
 Her most recent book is The Left Side of History: World War II and the Unfulfilled Promise of Communism in Eastern Europe (Duke University Press, 2015).

 Ghodsee has been a member of the American Anthropological Association since 2000, and has served as an elected officer in two AAA sections and one interest group.
 She has an Executive Board Member-at-Large for the Society for the Anthropology of Europe and the programming chair and secretary of the Soyuz Network for Postsocialist Cultural Studies.
 In 2012, she became President-elect of the Society for Humanistic Anthropology.
 She is currently a contributing editor for the Anthropology News columns of the Soyuz Network and the Society for Humanistic Anthropology, and she blogs about writing and ethnography on Tumblr.